 “That perception is to some degree unfair because to believe withholding EU enlargement is going to help this is not very constructive.

 “A lot of member states were rather sceptical about Albania and whether the government is serious about rooting out these organised crime matters.
 If that problem re-emerges that could lead to blockages down the road.

 “Also political stability is not to be taken for granted.
 Both countries have opposition that are rather hostile to government and which are willing to sabotage the democratic process sometimes for scoring points.
 So there’s an internal political stability that can always derail or delay EU accession.”

 How far away are we from actually starting talks?

-It’s difficult to say but FYR Macedonia, given the name dispute, has a big battle just to get to the starting line of talks to join the EU.
+It’s difficult to say but North Macedonia, given the name dispute, has a big battle just to get to the starting line of talks to join the EU.

 The EU’s other members will have to give their approval to Brussels’ call for the negotiations to begin.